idvorkin/idvorkin.github.io/_d/enjoy2.md

 - Co-write an essay with Zach
 - Watch a movie with Zach
 - Watch the Simpsons with Zach
+- Go Kayaking
+- Working on a Movie

 ### Tori